-This article will provide you with a basic guide to the string patterns used in tennis rackets e.g. 16×19 vs 18×20 string patterns.
+This article will provide you with a basic guide to the string pattern options you have when buying a new racket e.g. 16×19 vs 18×20.

 What is a String Pattern in Tennis?

-A String Pattern in tennis refers to the number of main and cross strings on a tennis racket, with the most common string patterns in modern tennis being 16×19 and 18×20.
+A String Pattern refers to the number of main and cross strings on a racket, with the most common ones used in modern tennis being 16×19 and 18×20.

-For example, for a tennis racket with a string pattern of 16×19, the first number (16) refers to the number of main strings on the racket.
+For a 16×19 racket, the first number (16) refers to the number of main strings in the head.

-The main strings are the vertical strings on a tennis racket so if you were to hold a racket with the racket face pointing towards you, these would be the strings going from the bottom of the racket face to the top.
+If you were to hold a racket with the face pointing towards you, the main string would be the strings going from the bottom of the face to the top.

-When choosing a string pattern, you first need to decide whether you want an Open String Pattern or a Closed String Pattern.
+When choosing which option to go with, you first need to decide whether you want an Open (16×19) or a Closed Pattern (18×20).

-A tennis racket with an open string pattern will have fewer main strings (16 or less) and therefore will have greater spacing between the main and cross strings.
+A racket with an open pattern (16×19) will have fewer main strings than a closed pattern (18×20) and therefore will have greater spacing between the main and cross strings.

-The main benefit of having an open string pattern is that it will be easier to hit spin so that you can hit higher over the net but still be confident that the ball will land in play.
+The main benefit of having a pattern that is open is that it will be easier to hit spin so that you can hit higher over the net but still be confident that the ball will land in play.

-A tennis racket with a closed (dense) string pattern will have more main strings and there will have less spacing between the main and cross strings.
+A racket with a closed (denser) pattern will have more main strings than an open pattern so there will have less spacing between the main and cross strings.

 - Easier to generate topspin on your shots